StanfordDataCompressionClass/notes/src/homeworks/HW1.md

 2. [10 points] Complete the code for the `ShannonTreeEncoder` in `hw1_p4.py`.
 Also, complete the `test_shannon_tree_coding_specific_case()` to check the correctness of your codewords in part 1 against your implemented code.
 If you encounter errors, you should identify the failing test case and fix any issues.
 Note: we will be using automated tests to grade your code, so it is important that you do not change the function signatures.
 We will have more test cases for grading, so feel free to add more test cases of your own of your own when working on the problem.

 We have also studied the tree-parsing based decoding for Shannon codes (or prefix-free codes in general).
 This decoding has already been implemented in the `ShannonTreeDecoder`.
 The core tree-parsing logic can be found in [here](https://stanforddatacompressionclass.github.io/notes/lossless_iid/prefix_free_codes.html).
-The tree-parsing based decoder works well however includes too many if/else conditions which leads to branching -- this is pretty bad for modern hardware.
-[Here](https://stackoverflow.com/questions/9820319/why-is-a-cpu-branch-instruction-slow#:~:text=A%20branch%20instruction%20is%20not,sequential%20instructions%20being%20executed%20simultaneously) is some additional information about this inefficiency for those interested.
+The tree-parsing based decoder works well however includes too many if/else conditions which leads to branching -- this is pretty bad for modern hardware. ([Here](https://stackoverflow.com/questions/9820319/why-is-a-cpu-branch-instruction-slow#:~:text=A%20branch%20instruction%20is%20not,sequential%20instructions%20being%20executed%20simultaneously) is some additional information about this inefficiency for those interested.)

 In this next subproblem, we will implement another decoder which we call the `ShannonTableDecoder`.
-The `ShannonTableDecoder` works by creating a *decoding lookup table* and then using it for decoding symbols without branching etc.
+The `ShannonTableDecoder` works by creating a *decoding lookup table* and then using it for decoding symbols without branching.

 As an example, lets consider the following simple code:
 ```python